 Now, we know what food is to be included and to be avoided, here is a 9 month baby food chart for your reference.

 Indian Food Chart for 9 months old baby:

-Important Tip: In addition to above mentioned food chart, you can give light foods (fruits/vegetables/ finger foods) in between as and when required by the baby (when baby feels hungry).
-Also, do continue Breastfeeding/ Formula milk to baby.
+Important Tip: In addition to the above-mentioned food chart, you can give light foods (fruits/vegetables/ finger foods) in between as and when required by the baby (when the baby feels hungry).
+Also, do continue Breastfeeding/ Formula milk to the baby.

-NOTE:- This 9 month baby food chart is framed to just give you an idea about the food items that you can include.
-You can make changes in timings and according to the babies taste and acceptability for that particular food item, also changes can be made on the basis of availability of the food item.
-Strict meal times is not mandatory.
+NOTE:- This 9-month baby food chart is framed to just give you an idea about the food items that you can include.
+You can make changes in timings according to the baby’s taste and acceptability for that particular food item, also changes can be made on the basis of the availability of the food item.
+Strict meal times are not mandatory.
 Feed him whenever he is hungry.

 1. How frequently should a 9-month-old infant eat throughout the day?

 A 9-month-old baby can eat 3 proper meals every day as you do- breakfast, lunch, and dinner.
 They can also eat snacks twice a day- morning and evening.
 However, it’s important that your baby follows a 9 month baby food chart to ensure that during these meals, they get proper nutrition.
 Giving your baby finger food is a great option since they dissolve easily.

 2. Is it still appropriate for a 9-month-old to eat pureed food?

 After 8 months, a baby can handle pureed foods and milk.
 Therefore, it’s time to feed them table foods according to their 9-month baby food chart Indian.
 Change your baby’s eating habits slowly and feed them different textures and tastes from every food group.
 Refer to your 7-month baby diet chart when you introduce new foods.

 Babies under the age of 9 months shouldn’t consume certain foods.
 You need to ensure that your 9 months baby food chart for Indians doesn’t contain these foods: